CynSpiredTTV/OpenStreamTool/README.md

 ### Built for the Future

-StreamToolV2 is built on modern, open-source technology that's constantly evolving.
+OpenStreamTool is built on modern, open-source technology that's constantly evolving.
 Regular updates add new features based on community feedback.
 Plus, our plugin system (coming soon) will let the community build and share custom extensions.

 ---